arangodb/arangodb/Documentation/Books/Manual/Architecture/WriteAheadLog.md

 Write-ahead log
 ===============
+The Write-ahead log is part of the MMFiles storage engine; This doesn't apply to your ArangoDB if you are running with [RocksDB](../../Administration/Configuration/RocksDB.md).

 Starting with version 2.2 ArangoDB stores all data-modification operation in its write-ahead log.
 The write-ahead log is sequence of append-only files containing